debeando/helm-charts/charts/zenit-agent-mysql/README.md

-# Zenit Agent for MySQL
+# DeBeAndo Zenit Agent for MySQL

 zenit-agent-mysql is an open source database monitoring tool.